Input/Output#

 Sample data#

 movement includes some sample data files that you can use to try the package out.
-These files contain pose and bounding boxes’ tracks from various supported formats.
+These files contain pose and bounding box tracks from various supported third-party formats.

 You can list the available sample data files using: